rvzm/zconf/README.md

 # zConf ZNC User Management system
 # v0.7.8-dev

-For support, visit #zhost on irc.rvzm.me
+If you need help, or have an issue, please use the GitHub issue tracking, however you can contact me on irc.rvzm.me, channel #zhost :)

 To get started, edit 'zconf-settings.tcl.dist' and save as 'zconf-settings.tcl'

 !!! zConf is still in BETA TESTING - some features may not work

-## special thanks to PentSec aka Deliri0m on freenode
+## special thanks to PentSec aka Deliri0m on freenode for translating into spanish :D

 ## requirements
  - eggdrop 1.8